clareliguori/serendipity-agent/serendipity-finder.script.md

 Get the current date and time to establish the 2-month filtering window.

 **Constraints:**

 - You MUST use the current_time tool to get the current date and time before any other operations
 - You MUST calculate the end date as exactly 2 months from the current date
 - You MUST use this timeframe for all subsequent event filtering operations
 - You SHOULD save the current date and end date for reference throughout the process

-### 3. URL Queue Initialization
+### 3. URL Queue and Events File Initialization

-Create a temporary markdown file to track all web pages that need to be retrieved and processed.
+Create temporary files to track web pages and discovered events.

 **Constraints:**

 - You MUST create a temporary file named "url-queue.md" in the output directory
 - You MUST initialize the file with sections for "Pending URLs", "Processing URLs", and "Completed URLs"
+- You MUST create a temporary file named "events-found.md" in the output directory for tracking discovered events
 - You MUST add all provided website URLs to the "Pending URLs" section
 - You MUST use the format: `- [ ] URL_HERE (source: provided_website)`
-- You MUST save this file before proceeding to search operations
+- You MUST save both files before proceeding to search operations

 ### 4. Local Area Web Search and Queue Population

 Perform targeted web searches and add result URLs to the processing queue.

 **Constraints:**

 - You MUST search for specific upcoming events with dates, not general class providers or venues
 - You MUST search for each explicit interest combined with the local area and terms like "events", "classes", "workshops", "upcoming", "schedule"
 - You MUST also search for related interests that logically connect to the user's stated hobbies